MILL HILL WILDLIFE REPORTS 2008

 Peacock Butterfly Brown Argus Brimstone Butterfly

 On Mill Hill only, Chalkhill Blues led the count with 37, Gatekeepers 33, and Meadow Browns with 17.
-Large Whites tallied at eight, Marbed Whites at seven, Small Skippers at six, and Wall Browns at five.
+Large Whites tallied at eight, Marbled Whites at seven, Small Skippers at six, and Wall Browns at five.
 I expect the common butterflies were under-recorded.

 The small herb Autumn Gentian was noted sprouting up on the middle slope area, but the flowers had not yet appeared.